Disappearance of Amanda Campbell: Timothy Bindner

 In December 1992, authorities conducted a search of 44-year-old Timothy Bindner's home in relation to Campbell's disappearance; Bindner was first named as the "prime suspect" by Fairfield police detective Harold Sagan when he was seen walking out of a ditch in the Fairfield area in January 1992, shortly after Campbell's disappearance.
 Following the search, Bindner was not arrested or questioned, and Bindner maintained his innocence in the case.
 Bindner's vehicle was also searched; posters of other kidnapped children including Amber Swartz-Garcia and Michaela Garecht were plastered on the walls of the van, and a small shirt was found in the van's rear portions.
 When Bindner was searched, authorities found a large chunk of stone believed to be taken from a child's gravestone.
 Following the discovery, Bindner was placed under arrest for the "disruption of children", but was cleared of involvement in the case.
 According to Bindner, it was "God's will" that he try to help find missing children, saying they are the "lost sheep" described in the Bible.

 In February 1993, Bindner went on The Jane Whitney Show and conversed with Campbell, Swartz-Garcia and Garecht's mothers.
 In response to Swartz-Garcia alleging that Campbell's scent had been picked up by bloodhounds in his van, Bindner replied "I have a conscience.
 If I was guilty I would have broken down".
-He also stated during the segment that "I wonder if (the mothers) will ever understand that I also feel the pain; that my tears are real; that I could never hurt a child; that I have tried to do my best for them and that I love them all", saying that he had gone on the show so that "the mothers to hear directly from him that he did not kidnap their daughters".
+He also stated during the segment that "I wonder if [the mothers] will ever understand that I also feel the pain; that my tears are real; that I could never hurt a child; that I have tried to do my best for them and that I love them all", saying that he had gone on the show because he wanted "the mothers to hear directly from him that he did not kidnap their daughters".
 For the segment he had sat in front of a wall in his home plastered with missing children posters.